-Master X was detained on 30 January 2015 following his birth to parents in immigration detention and has been held in detention for more than two years.
+Master X was detained on 8 May 2015 following his birth to parents in immigration detention and has been held in detention for more than two years.

-Master X's parents were transferred to an RPC and returned to Australia for medical treatment.
-The department advised that because Master X's parents arrived after 19 July 2013 the family remains liable for transfer back to an RPC on completion of their treatment.
+Master X's family was transferred to an RPC and returned to Australia for medical treatment.
+The department advised that because Master X's family arrived after 19 July 2013, the family remains liable for transfer back to an RPC on completion of their treatment.